LaunchCodeEducation/Couscous/LCDEVELOPMENT.md

 $ ./build.sh
 ```

 This will build the project to `bin/couscous.phar`, then install the PHP archive to a path on your filesystem.
+The script uses `sudo` so you'll be prompted for your password.

 ### Running Couscous in Preview Mode